Slow Roasted Puerto Rican Pork Shoulder

 $28.00

-Inspired by the Puerto Rican roast port (pernil) but the honey soy glaze gives it a gentle asian lilt.
+Inspired by the Puerto Rican roast pork (pernil) but the honey soy glaze gives it a gentle asian lilt.
 This dish is quite versatile - in tacos, over rice, or with greens.

 1. Arrange the pork in a nonreactive baking dish, fat side up.
 Using a sharp knife score the fat in a crosshatch pattern.